Location One Frequently Asked Questions

 Most of our events are FREE.

-What is the International Residency Program?
+What is the emerging artists’ Residency Program?

-Ten to twenty artists per year from around the world come to spend four to ten months in our studios, experimenting and creating new work. more info >>
+Ten to twenty artists per year from around the world come to spend five or ten months in our studios, experimenting and creating new work. more info >>

 How do I apply to the International Residency Program?